John Motley Morehead High School: Wrestling Team

 The Morehead Panthers wrestling team won the NCHSAA 3A dual team state championship in 1998, 1999, 2002, 2003, 2006, 2014, and 2016.
 They were the NCHSAA 3A state tournament team champions in 1998, 1999, 2006, 2014, and 2015.

 Super 32 Challenge

 In the mid-1990s, Morehead High School started a pre-season tournament to help raise money for their wrestling program.
 In 2000, the "Super 32 Challenge" name was added, with tournament growth starting to build from that point.
 The "Super 32" represented the name of the North Carolina high school wrestler rankings.
 In 2001, Great Bridge High School in Chesapeake, Virginia, entered the tournament, with their nationally ranked wrestlers further helping spur tournament growth.

-The Super 32 soon grew to have over 1,000+ wrestlers entering the tournament, and by 2005, it had moved to the Greensboro Coliseum.
+The Super 32 soon grew to have over 1,000+ wrestlers entering the tournament, and by 2005, it had moved from Morehead High School to the Greensboro Coliseum in Greensboro, North Carolina.
 The tournament now has over 2,000+ wrestlers each season in the high school division alone, and is known as one of the toughest high school wrestling tournaments in the country.